-Daytime moon, west after sunrise | EarthSky.org
+Look west after sunrise for the daytime moon | EarthSky.org

 The answer is that a daytime moon is up there much of the time, but, because it’s pale against the blue sky, it’s not as noticeable as the moon at night.

 The most noticeable moon at night is the one that stays out all night long.
-That would be around the time of full moon each month, when the moon is 180o from the sun, or opposite the sun in our sky.
-Full moon was on September 6, 2016 at 7:03 UTC.
+That would be around the time of full moon each month, when the moon is 180 degrees from the sun, or opposite the sun in our sky.
+Full moon was on September 14, 2019, at 4:33 UTC; translate UTC to your time.

 A full moon rises around sunset and sets around sunrise.
 But now the moon is in a waning gibbous phase – rising later each night – and setting in the west later each day after sunrise.

-So, in the next several mornings – after sunrise – look for the waning gibbous moon in the west during the morning hours.
-At mid-northern latitudes in North America, the moon will set better than one hour after sunrise on September 8, and will set a solid hour later each day thereafter.
+At mid-northern latitudes in North America, the moon will set roughly an hour after sunrise on September 15, and will set about an hour later each day thereafter.

 These recommended almanacs can help you find the moon’s setting time in your sky